 Toys – Developing Cooperation and Play

-Registration Opens:May 22nd
+Registration Opens:Jan 22nd

 Do you have a dog that chases the ball, yet won’t bring it back?
 Plays keep away with toys?
 Tugs but won’t let go?
 Bites you instead of the tug?
 Obsesses over toys, yet won’t listen to a single thing you say?
 Is your dog so high in drive for toys that he can’t think?
 Or do you just want to channel that prey drive right from the beginning and add the attitude your dog has for tugging or chasing toys to the obedience ring?